Understanding Adaptation Science

 These two values, together, establish the amount of risk (R) associated with that element.
 This risk analysis should be carried out over several time horizons (current and future), and using different greenhouse gas emission scenarios.

-Risk assessment involves ranking all of these risks in order of seriousness, in accordance with the values that were established previously.
+Risk evaluation involves ranking all of these risks in order of seriousness, in accordance with the values that were established previously.
 This highlights the risks that should be addressed first, based on the level of urgency, the resources available, the objectives being pursued, etc.

 button back to top